ekanshsinghal/edu-setu-group26-proj2/README.md

 A video explaining the newly added features can be found in this [link](https://drive.google.com/file/d/1SAOqbMNJrZS7wzJ1X1OPpqAk_wSBRjD7/view?usp=sharing)

+### Basic Functionalities Mini Tutorials

+#### Student Portal
+- Register as a student by providing the required information.
+Or login if you already created a student profile.
+- Once you login you can see the list of all the open job positions posted by various professors.
+- You can check on the posting and read the description and prerequisites.
+- You can choose to apply for a job or save it for later.
+- You also have the option to share the job posting using the sharable URL.
+- You can sort by any of the columns just by clicking on the arrow symbols next to the column name.
+- You can also apply filters by clicking the filter icon near the column name.
+- In the Saved Jobs tab, you can view a list of all the jobs that you have saved for later.
+- In the Applications tab, you can see a list of the jobs that you have applied previously along with the status of the application.
+The status will be updated by the professor after reviewing your application.
+- You can also choose to withdraw an application if you no longer wish to be considered for the position.
+- In the Profile tab, you can see and update your personal information such as Name, Degree, GPA, Mobile number, etc.
+- You can also set your profile picture.
+- You can upload your resume which will be attached to your job applications and helps the professors to review your profile.
+Resume can be updated any time.
+- Once you are done editing your profile, you can click submit to save the changes.

+#### Professor Portal
+- Register as a professor by providing the required information.
+Or login if you already created a professor profile.
+- Once you login you can see all the previous job postings that you have posted.
+- You can choose to edit a posting by clicking the edit icon and save it.
+- You can delete a posting if it has been filled or not required anymore.
+- You have option to search from the list of your previous postings using any keyword.
+- You can also add new job postings by clicking the Add Posting button and filling the required details of the new position.
+Click submit to save.
+This will be visible to all the students.
+- You can see all the applications who have applied for each job posting grouped by the position name.
+- You can also see the number of applicants for each position.
+- If you would like to review applications for a specific position, click on the position name to view all applications.
+- You will see a list of all the applications along with the student details.
+- You can download the student's resume by clicking the Download Resume button.
+- If you would like to update the status of a student's application, click the edit icon.
+Here you can change the Status to Pending, In-progress, Shortlisted, Selected or Rejected.
+Click submit when done.
+- If you select a student for a position, other students will automatically be rejected.
+- If you shortlist a student, their application will be moved to the the Shortlisted tab where you can see all your shortlisted applications.
+- The students will be notified in real-time via email whenever you update the application for a student.
+- You can also view and update your profile under the Profile tab.

 ## Documentation

 The portal is developed with the above mentioned tech-stack.
 Detailed documentation for each component can be found as below: